rilkedragan/CTS/README.md

 # Connectivity Test Service - CTS
-Small Python application that recives http GET request for URL that is passed as parameter
+Small Python application that recives http GET request for URL that is passed as parameter __url__

 CTS application is packe with Docekrfile and deployed to Google GKE cluster.
 Application is exposed as Kubernetes service.